 For the new Aikido student it is quite difficult to conceptualize the meaning of contact.

 To realize that, we can consider the following situation: our body leans against a wall without the slightest sense of pressure or use of muscle power.
 Imagine we are standing near a wall, we extend our hand to the front (picture A) and lean our body a few degrees to the wall (figure B).
 The hand touches the wall and the body definitely is based on the wall with a minimal force.
-The power comes purely from the weight of our body.
+The power comes purely from

 This sense of the minimum force which keeps sufficient contact with the wall is the one that we should have when, during a technique, we are instantly in contact with our partner.